 ✔ Conducting extensive public involvement & community outreach throughout process

 Why is your input important?

-Your input will contribute greatly to developing this initial Highlands Transit Plan.
-Early input received will be used to help establish the community’s public transportation needs.
-During later phases of the plan development process, the additional public input will be sought to confirm and prioritize alternatives for inclusion in the 10-year service, financial & implementation plan.
+Your input contributed greatly to developing this initial Highlands Transit Plan.
+Early input received was used to help establish the community’s public transportation needs.
+During later phases of the plan development process, the additional public input helped to confirm and prioritize alternatives for inclusion in the 10-year service, financial & implementation plan.

 Input received in early 2017 helped to identify the needs of the community through:

 - 25 Stakeholder interviews

 - Community workshops in Sebring, Sun n’ Lake, and Lake Placid

 - May 4 – Community Workshop

 - April 12 – Transit Forum